DanielWhite94/iota/README.md

 may be arbitrary, we require a standard protocol because one could imagine a pathological protocol where the GUI sends a list of legal moves, from which the engine then selects one.
-This would reduce the exercise to writing the smallest program which repeatedly choose the first move (say).
+This would reduce the exercise to writing the smallest program which repeatedly chooses the first move (say).

 For the first criteria we use the UCI protocol, in particular the following commands are used: 'uci'/'uciok', 'isready'/'readyok', 'position' and